 Join the #30DaysWithaK challenge today, and find your Space and Voice with us!

-We spend the first 5 days of the Challenge thinking about and working toward making a space where our writing practice feels good.
+We spend the first 5 days of the Challenge thinking about making a space where our writing practice feels good.

 Thanks for hanging out with me today!
 Join me next week for the next post in this series about developing a Writing Practice.
 The next piece we’ll talk about is all about rhythm and routine, so get your tap shoes ready (ba-dum pshhhh).

-It’s that horrible feeling when you sit down to write. & instead of feeling a creative flow, you sit paralyzed, staring at your computer screen & seething at the injustice of your creative life.
-Everybody who’s tried communicating with words has felt it: a paralyzing barrier between the idea you want to share & the ability to actually Get.…
+It’s that horrible feeling when you sit down to write, but instead of finding that creative flow pouring out – you sit paralyzed, staring at your computer screen & seething at the impossible task of…words.
+Everybody who’s tried communicating with words has felt it: a paralyzing barrier between the idea you want to share & the ability to…

 A few weeks ago, I went on the trip of a lifetime.
 I didn’t go on rides at Disneyland or see a Broadway show in New York City, & I didn’t go to Scotland to search for a family castle either.
+I will someday though.
 Sup, Clan MacLeod!
-I went to San Francisco; it wasn’t even my first trip there, but…
+I went to San Francisco; it wasn’t my first…